Observability

 | reasoning: true | Captures the model's thinking process in trace spans.
 Essential for understanding why the model made a decision, not just what it output. |

 | reasoning_budget | Controls how many tokens the model can use for reasoning.
 If traces show truncated thoughts, increase this value.
-Set to -1 to let the model decide automatically. |
+Set to -1 to let the model decide. |

 | max_iterations | Limits agent loop iterations.
 If a failing run's trace shows exactly this many iterations, the agent was forced to stop.
 Consider increasing the limit or refining the prompt to reduce unnecessary iterations. |

-| middleware context | Values set in middleware context are saved with the run and are searchable via key=value search.
+| middleware context | Values set in middleware context are saved with the run and searchable via key=value search.
 Tag runs with user IDs, session IDs, or request types to make debugging easier. |

 Accessing Run Data in Code

 The middleware after() hook is the way to programmatically access run data such as token usage and duration.
-The context dict passed to after() includes system fields that are populated automatically when the agent finishes:
+The context dict passed to after() includes system fields that are populated when the agent finishes:

 | Context Key | Description |